Spun: Plot

 After driving the Cook around town to buy ephedrine pills, beer, and pornography, Ross returns to his apartment to apologize to the helpless April.
-In the Cook's motel room, he and Nikki have a fight after a prostitute arrives in response to the Cook's inviting her around.
-Nikki ends their relationship, and calls Ross and asks him to take her to a bus station so she can go back to Las Vegas, which Ross does, again leaving April still tied to the bed.
+The Cook orders a prostitute to his motel room, but when she shows up, he and Nikki argue and break up.
+Nikki calls Ross and asks him to take her to a bus station so she can go back to Las Vegas.
+Ross agrees, leaving April still tied to the bed.
 While Ross and Nikki are out, Frisbee, now wearing a wire, visits Spider Mike to buy some meth so the cops can arrest him.
-When he enters, Cookie attempts to seduce him, as revenge for Spider Mike using a phone sex line, but finds the wire.
+When he enters, Cookie attempts to seduce him as revenge for Spider Mike using a phone sex line, but she finds the wire.
 As the cops burst in, a furious Spider Mike shoots Frisbee in the testicles; Spider Mike and Cookie are both arrested, and Frisbee is taken to the hospital.
 After Ross and Nikki go back to his apartment and find April gone (rescued by his lesbian neighbor (Deborah Harry)), Ross finally drops Nikki off at the bus station, where they share a kiss, and hope to reunite if he ever goes to Vegas.

 Meanwhile, the Cook's meth lab catches fire and destroys the motel room; he flees to the adult film store, where he is arrested after the owner (Rob Halford) calls the police.
 Once the Cook makes bail, he calls Ross asking for a ride to another dealer's (Eric Roberts) house in the city, which Ross agrees to do so that he can see Amy, who also lives in the city.
 The dealer provides the Cook with cash, some meth, and the equipment to start a new lab.
 The Cook promises Ross six months' worth of meth in exchange for being his chauffeur; he agrees on the condition that he can see Amy first.
 Amy, who has gotten her life together, wants no part of him after seeing that he still uses drugs and can only give her $100 of the $450 he owes her.
 As all the other characters go to sleep, the Cook drives a depressed Ross out to an old trailer in the countryside.
 Ross naps in his car as the Cook sets up a new lab in the trailer, only to blow it and himself up in the process.